-The Syrian Constitution of 2012 specifies that the President must be a Muslim and establishes Islamic law as a major source of legislation.
+Diplomatic efforts continue to establish a Constitutional Review Committee for Syria.
+The Constitution of 2012 specifies that the President must be a Muslim and establishes Islamic law as a major source of legislation.
 It affirms the principle of non-discrimination, including on the basis of religion, and obliges the State to respect all religions and to ensure that freedom to perform religious rites is protected, subject to public order considerations.
 Recognised religious communities have jurisdiction over personal status matters.
 By law, religious organisations must register and are closely monitored by the Government; recognised groups, including churches, benefit from free utilities and a number of tax exemptions.
 A Penal Code provision prohibiting the “causing of tension between religious communities” has long been applied widely to restrict proselytising by any religious community and to discourage religious conversion.
 Under applicable Islamic law, Muslims are effectively prohibited from changing their religion, though conversions to Islam are recognised.
 Islamic personal status laws prohibit a woman registered as Muslim from marrying a non-Muslim.
-The ongoing conflict in Syria has led to a marked deterioration of the rule of law in many parts of the country.

 Syria acceded to the International Covenant on Civil and Political Rights (ICCPR) on 21st April 1969.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Syria’s accession to the ICCPR was made without any reservation limiting its commitment to religious freedom.